-In 2009, the District Courts and Summary Courts disposed of a total of 76,590 cases.
-Ninety three point one (93.1) percent of District Court cases were disposed of within six months of the initiation of prosecution, and 76.5 percent were disposed of during the first three months.
-Ninety eight point three (98.3) percent of Summary Court cases were disposed of within six months, and 90.4 percent were disposed of during the first three months.
-The average length required for the disposition was 2.9 months in District Courts and 2.0 months in Summary Courts.
-District Courts held an average of 2.5 trial dates and Summary Courts an average of 2.1.
+In 2011, the District Courts and Summary Courts disposed of a total of 67,110 cases.
+Ninety three point one (92.1) percent of District Court cases were disposed of within six months of the initiation of prosecution, and 76.4 percent were disposed of during the first three months.
+Ninety eight point three (98.2) percent of Summary Court cases were disposed of within six months, and 90.7 percent were disposed of during the first three months.
+The average length required for the disposition was 3.0 months in District Courts and 2.01months in Summary Courts.
+District Courts held an average of 2.6 trial dates and Summary Courts an average of 2.2.

 The Act on the Expediting of Trials of 2003 provides that "the objective of expediting trials shall be to conclude the proceedings of the first instance in as short a time as possible within a period of two years."
-At the end of 2009, there were 219 criminal cases pending in the District Courts for over two years.

 A new trial procedure (Speedy Trial Procedure) applicable to certain uncontested cases was introduced in 2006 by an amendment to the CCP.
-See page 20 for more details.
+See page 21 for more details.

-21 Ibid.
+23 Ibid.